What guides our standard

 We have established robust monitoring mechanisms to assess our compliance with labour rights standards.
 This includes regular audits and assessments conducted by both internal teams and external third-party experts.

-Nationwide’s adherence to our policies and statements is reported on through our online HR systems failure demand reporting and if necessary subsequent investigations.
-The reporting enables us to assess employee issues relating to the policies and identifies areas for improvement so that we can mitigate and prevent repeat issues.
+Nationwide’s adherence to our policies and statements is reported on through our systems and, if necessary, subsequent investigations.
+The reporting enables us to assess employee issues relating to policies and identifies areas for improvement so that we can mitigate and prevent repeat issues.

 Our policy suite and related practices are reviewed on an annual basis.
 Monthly risk reports and proposed mitigations are presented at the Risk Executive Committee by the Chief People Officer.
 This outlines potential and emerging risks to our workforce and actions to respond to them.

 We believe in transparent reporting of labour rights performance.
-We disclose relevant information regarding our efforts, progress, and challenges in meeting labour rights commitments through our sustainability report or dedicated platforms (such as the UNGC).
+We disclose relevant information through our environmental, social and governance disclosures, pay gap reporting, and dedicated platforms (such as the UNGC).

 Assurance